Minor in Criminal Justice

 Who is this program for?

-The Minor in Criminal Justice at Fort Hays State University is designed for students who want to enhance their significant fields of study with a comprehensive understanding of the criminal justice system.
+The Minor in Criminal Justice is designed for students who want to enhance their significant fields of study with a comprehensive understanding of the criminal justice system.
 It mainly benefits those pursuing advocacy, corrections, law enforcement, legal, and public administration careers.

 - Individuals aiming for legal professions